 Choosing an Easter outfit was a big deal when I was a kid, and it’s still an annual event for many Arkansas families.
 Although homemade outfits aren’t quite as popular as they once were, Nichole Holze, a mom from Texarkana, has been hand-making Easter outfits for her kids for years.
 If you aren’t into making clothing, you can also snag some cute vintage pieces from L&E Vintage Clothing or get an embroidered outfit from Nantucket Heights Embroidery in Maumelle.

-When it comes to fashion, many people use Easter as a signal for wearing white again.
-Although the tradition began in the 1930s, originally stated white should only be worn between Memorial Day and Labor Day, modern fashionistas have bumped the start date to Easter or eliminated the restrictions altogether.
+When it comes to fashion, many people use Easter as a signal to wear white again.
+Although the tradition began in the 1930s, originally stating white should only be worn between Memorial Day and Labor Day, modern fashionistas have bumped the start date to Easter or eliminated the restrictions altogether.

 As the story goes, early on Easter morning, the Easter Bunny delivers baskets to children (and some lucky adults) that are full of candy and small toys.
-This Easter, you might consider buying an Arkansas-made Gibson Basket for your home.
-Check out our Arkansas-Made Pinterest board for more great basket stuffer ideas.
+Check out our Arkansas-Made Pinterest board for great basket stuffer ideas.

 The Easter Egg Tree, known as Ostereierbaum, is a tradition that can be traced back to Germany.
 Families would begin hanging decorated, mouth-blown eggs into trees and bushes as many as four weeks before Easter as a celebration of new life and the coming of spring.
 Although this tradition is not quite as popular in America, many families, such as my own, participate in this annual tradition.